I provide therapy to adolescents and adults with a wide variety of cognitive, emotional and behavioral issues, including:

 Struggling to Launch: Tailored Therapy for Emerging Adults

-In the last four years, I have also developed an area of expertise working with young adults ‘struggling to launch’ into an independently financial life or complete their academic pursuits.
+I work with young adults ‘struggling to launch’ into an independently financial life or complete their academic pursuits.
 In my work with emerging adults, I explore emotional struggles impeding their progress, help them identify short and long term goals, and assist them with organizational strategies for finding work, continuing their studies, and developing their independence.